 The importance of backing up your files and data is constantly increasing in our ever-growing digital world.
 Early adopters of online cloud storage will remember the days when options were scarce.
 That's not the case today, with more companies than ever competing to be the best cloud storage (opens in new tab) service.

-Two popular cloud platforms, IDrive and Backblaze, tend to lead the way when it comes to offering reliable backup solutions for your files and data.
+Two popular cloud platforms, IDrive (opens in new tab) and Backblaze (opens in new tab), tend to lead the way when it comes to offering reliable cloud backup (opens in new tab) solutions for your files and data.
 Neither may be mainstream, but they offer more than many of the household names, especially when it comes to security and privacy.

 Because both services are go-to options, choosing which one to use may feel difficult.
 To help, we're going to break down and compare many of each service’s core features.
 From price to performance (and everything in between), we will identify a clear winner in this IDrive vs Backblaze head-to-head.